 But that’s a quick snapshot and there’s a lot more to know about how many coats of varnish on wood.

-So, in this article, we’ll explore, how many layers of varnish you need, how thick can varnish be applied, how long should varnish dry between coats, and the number of coats of varnish on furniture, violin, wood floor, and more.
+So, in this article, I’ll explore, how many layers of varnish you need, how thick can varnish be applied, how long should varnish dry between coats, and the number of coats of varnish on furniture, violin, wood floor, and more.

 Furthermore, I’ll answer some frequently asked questions as well.